How the process of applying works

 This is a general guide to work experience in the NHS.
 However, every NHS organisation will have its own specific procedures that may differ slightly.

 Many NHS organisations will have agreements with local schools or colleges on work experience placements.
 Your teacher or careers adviser may be able to help you secure a placement.
 If you do not have any luck, don’t give up, there are other options available.

-You’ll find details of NHS trusts in your area on the NHS Choices website.
+You’ll find details of NHS trusts in your area on nhs.uk.
 Ask to speak to someone in the human resources (HR), voluntary services or learning and development departments and explain that you are looking into a career in the NHS and would like to do some work experience.
 You may be referred to a specific person within the trust who organises work or voluntary placements.